Delia's Complete How To Cook

 Is this recipe vegetarian?

-Can I use zucchini instead of aubergine?
+Can I use courgette instead of aubergine?

 Delia Smith Moussaka Recipe